zionfuo/astro-webstack/README.md

 # Astro Webstack

 > 🧑‍🚀 This is the Astro port of WebStackPage.
-Special thanks to https://github.com/WebStackPage/WebStackPage.github.io.
+Special thanks to https://github.com/WebStackPage/WebStackPage.github.io and to the [Trae](https://www.trae.cn/) for its support.

 ## 🚀 Project Structure